syslogic/php-hms/README.md

 ## PHP SDK for Huawei REST API

-Legal Disclaimer: This product is **not** officially endorsed or certified by Huawei Technologies Co., Ltd.<br/>
+Legal Disclaimer: This product is **NOT** officially endorsed or certified by Huawei Technologies Co., Ltd.<br/>
 The trademarks are being referenced for identification purposes only, in terms of a nominative fair use.

 <details>